kvz/environmental/README.md

 ```

 Add `envs/*.sh` to your project's `.gitignore` file so they are not accidentally committed into your repository.
-Having env files in Git can be convenient as you're still protoyping, but once you go live you'll want to change all credentails and sync your env files separate from your code.
+Having env files in Git can be convenient as you're still protoyping, but once you go live you'll want to change all credentials and sync your env files separately from your code.

 ## Accessing config inside your app